oleander/git-fame-rb/README.md

 - `git fame --exclude=path1,path2` Comma separated, relative paths to exclude.
 - `git fame --include=path1,path2` Comma separated, relative paths to include.
 - `git fame --sort=loc` Order table by `loc`.
 Available options are: `loc` and `commits`.
 Default is `loc`.
-- `git fame --progressbar=1` Should a progressbar be visible during the calculation?
-Default is `1`.
+- `git fame --hide-progressbar` Hide progressbar.
 - `git fame --whitespace` Ignore whitespace changes when blaming files.
 [More about git blame and whitespace](https://coderwall.com/p/x8xbnq/git-don-t-blame-people-for-changing-whitespaces-or-moving-code).
 Default is `false`.
 - `git fame --repository=/path/to/repo` Git repository to be used.
 Default is the current folder.
 - `git fame --branch=master` Branch to run on.
 Default is what `HEAD` points to.
 - `git fame --format=output` Output format.
 Default is `pretty`.
 Additional: `csv`.
-- `git fame --after=2010-01-01` include commits created after the given date.
+- `git fame --after=2010-01-01` Only use commmits after this date.
+Format: yyyy-mm-dd.
+Note that the given date is included.
-- `git fame --before=2016-02-01` include commits created before the given date.
+- `git fame --before=2016-02-01` Only use commits before this date.
+Format: yyyy-mm-dd.
+Note that the given date is included.
+- `git fame --verbose` Print shell commands used by `git-fame`.

 #### By type